-Punishments may be imposed by a teacher, the principal, assistant principal or the Superintendent of Hall County Schools.
-Parents will receive written notice of violations and punishments through the use of school forms or teacher notices sent home with the student.
+A teacher, the principal, assistant principal or the Superintendent of Hall County Schools may impose punishments.
+Parents will receive written notice of violations and punishments using school forms or teacher notices sent home with the student.
 In most cases, you will be asked to provide your signature and return a copy to school.
 This is to insure that you received the notice as the school intended and provided documentation for future referral.